ajaythakur3369/ajaythakur3369/README.md

 ### Jai Hind, Everyone! 👋

-I'm Ajay Thakur (अजय ठाकुर), a student at IIT Madras and an Associate at Goldman Sachs, also a proud NCC Cadet who served as the Senior Under Officer, NCC, India (PM Rally || YEP - Russia), [JD + SD] of the Army Wing.
+I'm Ajay Thakur (अजय ठाकुर), a student at IIT Madras [Dept. of Computer Science and Engineering] and an Associate at Goldman Sachs, also a proud NCC Cadet who served as the Senior Under Officer, NCC, India (PM Rally || YEP - Russia), [JD + SD] of the Army Wing.

 I have a keen interest in Machine Learning, Deep Learning, and Data Analytics.